-- The Gutenberg Bibles were expensive and beautiful, and were sold at the 1455 Frankfurt Book Fair, where each one was equal to the amount an average clerk got as his salary in three years.
+- The Gutenberg Bibles were expensive and beautiful and were sold at the 1455 Frankfurt Book Fair, where each one was equal to the amount an average clerk got his salary in three years.
 About 50 of these Bibles survive today.

 - The written English used in the official documents at the Court of Chancery, a court of equity in England and Wales, was what set a standard in grammar and vocabulary, and that’s where the term “Chancery English” originated.

-- Paradise Lost is amongst the greatest epics eve written in English.
-And what makes it even more special is the fact that the author John Milton (who had lost his eyesight by then) would mentally compose the verses at night and in the morning eh would dictate them to his aides.
+- Paradise Lost is amongst the most significant epics ever written in English.
+And what makes it even more special is the fact that the author John Milton (who had lost his eyesight by then) would mentally compose the verses at night and in the morning he would dictate them to his aides.

 - The discovery that English and Sanskrit had much in common, in spite of having little contact, stunned theorists.
-Surprised by the linguistic similarities between disparate languages, scholars began to hypothesize the existence of an ancient language called the “proto-Indo-European” language that would alter give rise to the various branches of the Indo-European group.
+Surprised by the linguistic similarities between different languages, scholars began to hypothesize the existence of an ancient language called the “proto-Indo-European” language that would later give rise to the various branches of the Indo-European group.

 - Words and sentences that are made by teaming up letters, numbers, or pictures are called Rebus.
 One example that we use in our day-to-day SMS lingo is “l8r,” which is short for “later.”

 - Spoonerisms pop up when letters and sounds get misplaced.
-Missed becomes hissed, flags becomes hags, so on and so forth.
+Missed becomes hissed, flags become hags, so on and so forth.

-- Many grammarians believe that the process of onomatopoeia – words formed in the imitation of sounds – was the basis of evolution of words in the human language.
-Human beings coined words out of exclamations they made, or heard animal and birds make, or came across in their environment.
-This theory has been pooh-poohed by others who cite the fact that there are very few words in most human languages that are onomatopoeic in nature.
+- Many grammarians believe that the process of onomatopoeia – words formed in the imitation of sounds – was the basis of the evolution of words in the human language.
+Human beings coined words out of exclamations they made or heard animal and birds make, or came across in their environment.
+This theory has been pooh-poohed by others who cite the fact that there are very few words in most human languages that are onomatopoeic.